inet-framework/inet-showcases/mobility/combining/doc/index.rst

 Example: Orbiting a Node
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This simulation contains host, that moves in a hexagonal
+This simulation contains a host that moves in a hexagonal
-pattern, and another host, that orbits around the first host as it
+pattern, and another host that orbits the first host as it
 moves.
 The first host, ``host[0]``, uses :ned:`TurtleMobility`, which can
-be useful for describing random as well as deterministic scenarios with
+be useful for describing random as well as deterministic scenarios.
-the script coming from XML.
-The hexagonal pattern is achieved as
-following in the config.xml file:
+The hexagonal pattern is achieved with the following config.xml file:

 .. literalinclude:: ../config.xml
    :language: xml